How to Effectively Prepare Your Blog or Website to Be Sold

 • Editors of large blogs in the industry

-• Companies who have advertised extensively at your site/blog
+• Companies who have advertised extensively on your site/blog

 • Companies that you know have purchased other sites in the industry